 Kanpai, which means cheers, is also the name of the UK’s first sake brewery in the UK.
-Co-founders Lucy and Tom have agreed to come on our opening night, Thursday, July 25, and give our first 50 arrivals to the play, a free shot of sake.
+Co-founders Lucy and Tom Wilson have supplied us with enough sake on our opening night (Thursday, July 25, 7pm) to provide 50 free shots of sake to our first arrivals.

 Check out this website for more information:

 Kate trained at the London Theatre School.